rafaelbartolome/excelsior/README.md

 Please, be open minded with this repo.
 The idea is to develop several patterns that have solved problems in projects I worked on over the last years.

-The main objective is not to develop a **perfect** architecture (That's not a real thing) but to try to solve a common problem, make a scalable architecture, divided in several independent frameworks in order to allow the collaboration of a **big** number of developers in a **huge** project with as many conflicts as possible.
+The main objective is not to develop a **perfect** architecture (that's not a real thing) but to try to solve a common problem, make a scalable architecture, divided in several independent frameworks in order to allow the collaboration of a **big** number of developers in a **huge** project with as few conflicts as possible.

 ### Vertical vs horizontal frameworks